 It is 6:45 AM on a weekday and a fourteen-person corporate team is staging outside a Midtown hotel for a day that runs the hotel to a Long Island City offsite venue, to a working lunch, to a client site in FiDi, to a team dinner in the West Village, and back to the hotel.
 Fourteen people, five stops, one day.
 The choice is one Sprinter van on a flat hourly rate with one chauffeur who holds across the day, or four separate cars that arrive at different times, surge independently, and turn every stop into a re-coordination problem.
 This is the Sprinter proposition: the single vehicle that moves a group as one booking, on one rate, with one dispatch contact.
 The NYC Taxi & Limousine Commission licenses every Sprinter base on this list, and the NYC DOT sets the curbside-loading rules that determine where a 24-foot van can actually load fourteen people without blocking a bus stop or a fire lane.

 This guide ranks the nine NYC Sprinter van services we’d actually book for a group in 2026.
 We weighted five Sprinter-specific metrics: passenger capacity and cabin configuration, flat-rate pricing, multi-stop dispatch competence, fleet condition, and chauffeur vetting above the TLC floor.
 None of the criteria are subjective.
-Detailed Drivers leads.
-The six NYC brand-fronts fill the middle, and two NYC fleet operators — Carmel and Dial 7 — anchor the list at #8 and #9.
+NYC Sprinter Van, the dedicated Sprinter-van specialist, leads, with Detailed Drivers’ flat-rate all-around chauffeur value right behind it at #2.
+The NYC group platforms fill the middle, and two national operators — EmpireCLS and US Coachways — anchor the list at #8 and #9.

 Quick answer

-For NYC Sprinter van service in 2026, Detailed Drivers (DD) is the call.
-The published Mercedes Sprinter rate is $175/hour with a $450 point-to-point and a three-hour minimum, flat with no surge — the rate holds at 6:45 AM in rush-hour gridlock the same as it holds at 9 PM after a team dinner.
-SoHo dispatch base at 24 Mercer Street, TLC-licensed, background-checked, drug-tested chauffeurs, and a group-dispatch posture that pre-clears every loading zone.
+For NYC Sprinter van service in 2026, NYC Sprinter Van is the call — the dedicated Sprinter-van specialist whose entire operation is the group move.
+A purpose-built 6-14 passenger Mercedes Sprinter fleet keeps the whole group together in one vehicle with one chauffeur, group-account billing handles the corporate booking, and a flat no-surge posture holds the rate across the multi-stop day (industry estimate $185-215/hour).
+Right behind it, Detailed Drivers (DD) is the flat-rate all-around chauffeur value: a published $200/hour Mercedes Sprinter rate with a three-hour booking minimum, flat with no surge, a SoHo dispatch base at 24 Mercer Street, TLC-licensed, background-checked, drug-tested chauffeurs, and a group-dispatch posture that pre-clears every loading zone.
 Booking line +1 888 420 0177.
-For dedicated group platforms, NYC Sprinter Van and NYC Luxury Sprinter cover the standard and premium cabins; NYC fleet operators Carmel and Dial 7 close the ranking.
+NYC Luxury Sprinter and NYC Corporate Car Service cover the premium and account-billed cabins; national operators EmpireCLS and US Coachways close the ranking.

 The 2026 Sprinter van service ranking